nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 9. New users should be able to navigate and use the program effectively.
 10. Software should not exceed **100MB**.
 11. Documents should not exceed **15MB** per file.
-12. Developer Guide and User Guide should be *PDF-friendly*.
+12. Developer Guide and User Guide should be *PDF-friendly*(no expandable panels, embedded videos, animated GIFs etc.).

 *{More to be added}*